exoscale/stelling/README.md

   are registered, this design allows for fine grained control over the startup and shutdown order of unrelated components in the system.

 This allows the components to be used in as many situations as possible.

+## Stability

+### Config
+The `config` package is considered stable.
+We do not expect any breaking API changes to it at this point.
+We will probably turn it into its own module and give it a proper semver to indicate this.

+### Fx modules
+While we are using the fx based modules extensively in production, their APIs are still subject to change.
+We are not ready to commit on anything and may perform breaking changes.
+Therefore, we do not tag any releases at the moment: whatever is on master at the moment is considered the current version.